 The details of the programs for familiarization of Independent Directors with theCompany their roles rights responsibilities in the Company nature of the industry inwhich the Company operates business model of the Company and related matters are put upon the website of the Company viz. www.vipulorganics.com.

 During the financial year under review a separate meeting of the Independent Directorsof the Company was held on 29th January 2022 for evaluation of performance ofnon-independent Directors and the Board as a whole.

 During the financial year under review the following persons acted as directors andKey Managerial Personnel of the Company in compliance with the provisions of Section 203of the Companies Act 2013:

 |Sr. No. ||Name of the KMP ||Designation |

 |1. ||Mr. Vipul P. Shah ||Managing Director |

-In accordance with the provisions of the Companies Act 2013 and SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 the Company hasconstituted four committees of the Board namely:
+In accordance with the provisions of the Act and Listing Regulations the Company hasconstituted three committees of the Board namely: